codeddraig/ffau/README.md

 Alternatively, you may visit https://codeddraig.github.io/ffau/ in any modern web browser to use a demo of the software.

 ## Export
-Ffau can save your blocks to a text file in the browser (with the extension .crd for 'CodeDragon') and import them to re-assemble your blocks.
+Ffau can save your blocks to a text file in the browser (with the extension '.txt') and import them to re-assemble your blocks.
+Files exported from Ffau can be imported to CodeDragon (http://codedragon.codei0.net/), and vice-versa.

 ## Bugs
 To report problems or potential additions, please feel free to visit the 'issues' section of this repo.
 For security issues, please email us at: **ffau [at] codei0 [dot] net**.